we-learn-js/js-training/src/slides/ObjectOrientedProgramming.md

 > Unfortunately, there is no syntax for private object properties or methods in JavaScript.

-> We have to take care of it ourselves ...
+> We have to take care of it on our own ...

 ----